Aaron-Ritter/release-please-test/CONTRIBUTING.md

 <!--
 tag::forDocSiteRelease[]
 -->
-The release proceeds through three sequential steps: [Pre-Release Process](#pre-release-process), [Release Process](#release-process) and [Quickstart Release Process](#quickstart-release-process).
+The release proceeds through three sequential steps: [Prerelease Process](#pre-release-process), [Release Process](#release-process) and [Quickstart Release Process](#quickstart-release-process).
 Where [Pre-Release Process](#pre-release-process) gets repeated untill a stable release is possible.

-## Pre-Release Process
+## Prerelease Process

-The pre-release process is as follows:
+The prerelease process is as follows:
 - TODO

-The `pre-release.yml` workflow will automatically create a GitHub release, build the library, and add the artifact to GitHub.
+The `prerelease.yml` workflow will automatically create a GitHub release, build the library, and add the artifact to GitHub.

 ### Release-Please Automation